Login with your member password below to see your content

 The Medieval restaurant (Ristorante Castello Superiore) which is next to the castle on the hill (see photo above) is very good.
 In the town itself, just off the main chess square, you'll find a real gem - the Osteria Madonetta.
 The restaurant offers great local dishes and a great atmosphere.

-I can spend hours and hours here and still it isn't enough time.
-It's only enough time to drive my husband to despair. :-)
+The stalls are amazing, and they seem to stretch on forever: up and down hills, around the piazza, and along the castle walls.
+I can spend hours and hours here, but still, it isn't enough time.
+It's only enough time to drive my husband to despair.